 Prior to his time at Farm Bureau, Mark was an educator in Oklahoma Public Schools for eleven years.
 He spent time as a teacher and coach at Plainview, Edmond North, and Mustang High Schools.
 Along with his teaching experience Mark also served as the Federal Programs Director for Plainview Public Schools in Ardmore.
-With his unique background, Mark understands the vital role the wind industry plays in rural economies, but also the impact it has for schools in Oklahoma.
+With his unique background, Mark understands the vital role the clean energy industry plays in rural economies, but also the impact it has for schools in Oklahoma.

 Mark is a graduate of East Central University in Ada, Oklahoma where he holds a Bachelors in History and Masters in Secondary Administration.
 Mark lives in Edmond with his wife Stacy and daughter Londyn where they are very active in the community and their church.